“She is really approachable. She’s a very good advocate, who has dealt with some monster cases.”

 - Acting as legal assessor to the British Psychoanalytic Council.

-- Acting for a member before the British Association for Counselling and Psychotherapy conduct committee.
+- Representing a member before the British Association for Counselling and Psychotherapy conduct committee.

-Alexis regularly represents local authorities, the Official Solicitor and families in best interests hearings in the High Court and in the Court of Protection, including urgent applications.
+Alexis regularly represents local authorities, the Official Solicitor and families in health and welfare and property and affairs cases in the High Court and in the Court of Protection, including urgent applications.
 As a result, she has experience of working with vulnerable clients and witnesses.
-Alexis’ background in personal injury litigation has been valuable in recent cases where Court of Protection proceedings are litigated alongside civil proceedings for damages for personal injuries.
+Alexis’ background in personal injury litigation has been valuable in recent cases where Court of Protection proceedings are litigated alongside civil proceedings.

-- Acting for the local authority in a forced marriage case where P was a young man with autism who had undergone a marriage ceremony in Pakistan: Luton Borough Council v (1) SB, (2) RS (by his litigation friend the Official Solicitor) EWHC 3534 (Fam).
+- Acting for the local authority in a forced marriage case where P was a young man with autism who had undergone a marriage ceremony in Pakistan: Luton Borough Council v (1) SB, (2) RS (by his litigation friend the Official Solicitor) EWHC 3534 (Fam), 4 WLR 61.

 - Acting for the NHS Trust in a mother’s application to sterilise her adult daughter.